Burhan7777/InstaBuddyNew/WTDN.md

 20) Time on stories:
 21) Add circular progress bar to the shimmer effect of posts , reels and stories:
 22) Add a download manager :
-23) Download button at the bottom :
+23) Download button at the bottom : DONE
-24) Download all button at the top:
+24) Download all button at the top: DONE
 25) Loading next posts: